 The Ohio-based band was formed in 1983.
 Necrophagia was one of the original death metal and gore bands and active in the underground scene of the late ’80s.
 The group established a horror-oriented image influenced by the singer’s fanaticism for horror films and imagery.
 The band was lead by Frank ‘Killjoy’, but for a while seemed like a real group with members like guitarists Larry Madison and Frediablo, bassists Bill James and Dustin Havnen and drummers Joe Blazer and Wayne Fabra.
 Early demos were 1984’s Death Is Fun and Rise From The Crypt.
 Autopsy On The Living Dead and Power Through Darkness followed.
 The band split up in 1987.
 Apparently Killjoy wanted to maintain the extremity, while other members wanted to become more mainstream.
 He turned Necrophagia simply into an act called Killjoy.
 Ready For Death was supposedly meant to be the band’s debut, but either through theft or dissatisfaction with the material it was first withdrawn, then bootlegged and finally issued during the band’s absence.
 Killjoy soon befriended fans from bands like Pantera and Darkthrone and became a project act with guest musician fans beginning 1998.
 Killjoy, members of Satyricon, Darkthrone and Pantera formed Eibon in 1999, but the project soon split up.
 Black Blood Vomitorium was a 2000 EP on Red Stream and featured Phil Anselmo.
 Housecore/Baphomet Records was a label by Pantera’s Phil Anselmo and Killjoy, but was soon upended by lack of attention.
 Mirai Kawashima of Japanese band Sigh played keyboards for the band for the next decade.
 Red Stream issued a new album before the band moved on to Season Of Mist in 2001.
 Killjoy also released his albums on his own Coffin Records.
 The group was soon back with Red Stream however.
 Slit Wrists And Casket Rot was a live record.
 To coincide with the release of Deathtrip 69, the band was headlining the FireWalk Fest in Milwaukee.
 The band and Venom Inc. toured the US in 2016.
 Helsott, I Am Morbid and Necrophagia toured Europe in 2017.

 The band’s debut, Season Of The Dead, was re-issued with new packaging and lyrics by Red Stream ten years later.
 The label also compiled early band music in Death Is Fun.
+Season Of Mist released a compilation of tracks in memory of main man Frank ‘Killjoy’ Pucci.
+Here Lies Necrophagia; 35 Years Of Death Metal was released worldwide on November 22nd 2019.

 The word ‘necrophagia’ refers to the eating of a dead body.